Conditioning Aromatherapy Vinegar Hair Rinse

 My favorite essential oils are from Plant Therapy: they are high quality, affordable, and they have tons of choices.
 If you have children, make sure to check out their KidSafe line of blends and single oils that are all safe for use on kids.

-Plant Therapy essential oils are available on Amazon or you can purchase directly from their website (with free shipping!) and use my link to receive $10 off your first order. (referral link)
+Plant Therapy essential oils are available on Amazon or you can purchase directly from their website (with free shipping!) and Get 10% Off SITEWIDE with Your $60+ Purchase & FREE Shipping, Use Code “10OFF60”.

 You can also leave out the essential oils all together if you prefer!
 The vinegar alone will still do a fabulous job of cleaning the gunk out of your hair.